jaydeepsinh94/Flappy-bird/README.md

 # Flappy-bird
-the Flappy bird game using python programing language with pygames library
+the Flappy bird game using python programing language and pygames library